wesselsga/wesselsga.github.io/_posts/2017-11-20-cord-cutting.md

 My attic has quite a bit of head-room, so I was able to fanagle a 10-foot piece of plastic electrical conduit through an interior wall by drilling holes through the top and bottom plates of the wall.
 With this conduit in place, I was able to run coax from my attic to my utility room located in the basement.

 Having conduit is nice, in case I want to 'fish' another cable through through the wall in the future.
+Notice in the picture there is another piece of conduit - I actually installed 3 pieces of conduit while doing this project for future-proofing.

 ![alt text][antenna_2]